Longwater1234/WedemyClient/README.md

 ## External services used
 - [Google OAuth Credentials](https://console.developers.google.com/apis/credentials) (for _Sign In With Google_)
-- [Braintree](https://developer.paypal.com/braintree/docs) / PayPal Developer Account (for payments handling)
+- [Braintree](https://developer.paypal.com/braintree/docs) AND PayPal Developer Account (for payments handling)
 - IMPORTANT ⚠: Remember to create an `.env` file and fill in values appropriately (see _.env.sample_)
 - Also, remember to specify *SERVER_ROOT_URL* inside `.env`, which points to your backend.